x15rte/antiAFK4roblox/README.md

 ## Usage

 ### Method 1
 Download and run the latest release from the [Releases page](https://github.com/x15rte/antiAFK4roblox/releases).

+**the frozen exe may show the window with a random delay; if nothing appears, wait a bit longer or run via Method 2.**

 ### Method 2
 ```bash